emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-When implemented the pipline on the video in the begining i used fixed size sliding windows I got good results for predicting the car position but with jittery and not consistent boxes drwan around the cars , i improve my pipline by using diffrent size sliding windows with diffrent scale factor based on the expected car position also looged some histoy of the boxes so i can keep track of the car movment and end up with very good resulsts as shown in the project video:
+When implemented the pipline on the video in the begining i used fixed size sliding windows I got good results for predicting the car position but with jittery and not consistent boxes drwan around the cars , i improve my pipline by using diffrent size sliding windows with diffrent scale factor based on the expected car position (e.g. small near the horizon, larger in the center) also loged some histoy of the boxes so i can keep track of the car movment and end up with very good resulsts as shown in the project video:
 ![](https://github.com/emilkaram/Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/blob/master/project_video_output.mp4)

 only one spot it show false positive near a side road sign borad i may improve this by enahncing my filter thershold.